park-bench/torwatchdog/README.md

 *    You already know how to use GnuPG.
 *    You are already somewhat familiar with using debuild.

-Clone the latest release tag, not the master branch, as master may not be stable.
-Build the package with debuild from the project directory and install with dpkg -i.
-Resolve any missing dependencies with apt-get -f install.
+Clone the latest release tag, not the `master` branch, as `master` may not be stable.
+Build the package with `debuild` from the project directory and install with `dpkg -i`.
+Resolve any missing dependencies with `apt-get -f install`.
 The daemon will attempt to start and fail.

 Updates may change configuration file options, so if you have a configuration